All Episodes

 This is basically the equivalent.

-I mentioned Windsor Castle, twelfth century building.
+Mention Windsor Castle, 12th century building.

 Back in those days, they used to have something called the groom of the stool.

-And the groom of the stool was someone who was paid to attend in very personal ways to the King's Toilet.
+And the groom of the stool was someone who was paid to attend in very personal ways to the king's toilet.

 They got rid of the groom of the stool.

-So that uh so because the President of the United States is incapable, is the only man in the country incapable of pulling a DVD off a shelf and slipping a movie into uh and watching it on his TV screen, I think is completely preposterous.
+I think the idea of White House, full-time White House movie projectionist, so that so because the president of the United States is incapable, is the only man in the country incapable of pulling a DVD off a shelf and slipping a movie into and watching it on his TV screen, I think is completely preposterous.

 That's ridiculous.